-Muñiz, Olaya, Meléndez, Castro, Ono & Herrera Abogados was founded on August 15, 1981 and is currently one of the most important and prestigious law firms in Peru.
+Muñiz, Olaya, Meléndez, Castro, Ono & Herrera Abogados was founded on August 15, 1981 and is currently one of the most important and recognized law firms in Peru, according to the main specialized magazines.
 It has offices in Peru's largest cities, like Lima, Trujillo, Chiclayo, Arequipa, Ilo, Tacna, Ica, Chincha, Piura, Puno, Juliaca, Cusco and Chimbote.